LelsersLasers/Applied-Comp-Sci/80sGame/README.md

 Other Things:
 - Bars on sides to give the impression the player is moving up and down, not the cars/waters
-- Cars will bounce off the edges and the water blocks
+- Cars will bounce off the edges and the buildings
-    - 'Safe zones' on the other sides of water blocks
+    - 'Safe zones' on the other sides of buildings
 - Stunned cars will still hurt the player
+- Stuns stack additively